 Income from property, bonds and other interest receivable is taken into account on an accruals basis.
-Income from all other marketable securities is taken into account on the date when stocks are quoted exdividend.
+Income from all other marketable securities is taken into account on the date when stocks are quoted ex-dividend.
 Investment income is recognised in the financial statements net of associated tax credits which are not recoverable by the Plan.
 Any overseas withholding tax is recognised as income, but where this is not recoverable by the Plan it is shown separately as a tax charge.
 Income from other assets, such as pooled investment vehicles, is recognised on a receipts basis.
+Coupon payments and receipts under swap contracts are included in investment income on a cash basis, as net receipts/(payments) on swaps.